-Mother’s Day is this Sunday (May 8), and you know what that means: It’s time to shower the woman who raised you with flowers, chocolate and handmade “free massage” coupons.
+Mother’s Day just around the corner, and you know what that means: It’s time to shower the woman who raised you with flowers, chocolate and handmade “free massage” coupons.
 I’m giving my mama flowers, and I felt pretty good about that–until I realized how many singers wrote full songs for their mothers.
 I might as well give her weeds, because flowers are s–t compared to a Spice Girls harmony.

 The British girl group is just one of many acts who crafted tunes for their mothers.
 These nine are our favorites.
 Because you’ll never create anything this special for your mom, give everything up and just listen to the below songs with her.
 It’s the least you can do, you failure!
 (Don’t worry, I–a failure–will do the same thing, too.)